moocow-the-bovine/dstar-gantry/README.txt

     running Debian GNU/Linux 10 (buster).
 You can probably run gantry on other architectures, but I can't tell you how to do that.

+    If you are running "dstar-gantry.sh" on a "semi-production" host (e.g. lal.dwds.de), you can skip to "initialize persistent data".

   Requirements
     debian packages
          bash